pingcap/ossinsight/blog/why-we-chose-tidb-to-support-ossinsight-v2/index.md

 <br/>

-## Lessons learnt
+## Lessons learned

-Looking back at the process that we built this project, we have learnt many mind-refreshing lessons.
+Looking back at the process we used to build this website, we have learned many mind-refreshing lessons.

-**First, Quick doesn’t mean dirty, as long as we make the right choices.** To build an insight tool in just one week is tricky, but thanks to those wonderful, ready-made, and open source projects such as TiDB, Docusaurus, and Echarts, we made it happen with efficiency and without compromising the quality.
+**First, quick doesn’t mean dirty, as long as we make the right choices.** Building an insight tool in just one week is tricky, but thanks to those wonderful, ready-made, and open source projects such as TiDB, Docusaurus, and Echarts, we made it happen with efficiency and without compromising the quality.

-**Second, it’s crucial to select the right database, especially one that supports SQL.** TiDB is a distributed SQL database with great scalability and can handle both the transactional and real-time analytical workloads.
+**Second, it’s crucial to select the right database—especially one that supports SQL.** TiDB is a distributed SQL database with great scalability that can handle both transactional and real-time analytical workloads.
 With its help, we can process billions of rows of data with ease, and use SQL commands to execute complicated real-time queries.
 Further, using TiDB means we can leverage its resources to go to market faster and get feedback promptly.

 If you like our project or are interested in joining us, you’re welcome to **[submitting PRs here](https://github.com/pingcap/ossinsight)** to our GitHub repository.
 You can also follow us on [Twitter](https://twitter.com/OSSInsight) for the latest information.